jeremychen0127/Tic-Tac-Toe/README.md

 5. Enjoy!

 ## Unbeatable Computer Player
-An option to turn on an unbeatable computer player will be available soon (by the end of August).
+The option to turn on an unbeatable computer player is available now!